 3. Choose the Right Silhouette to Flaunt Your Bump, As Well

 Maternity doesn't have to mean matronly.
-Case in point: Chrissy Teigen killed it in a tight shimmery gown that put her growing baby bump on display at the Grammys this year.
+Case in point: Chrissy Teigen killed it in a tight shimmery gown that put her growing baby bump on display at the Grammys.
 Channel the star on your big day by rocking a look that showcases your bundle of joy.
 "Try to find the perfect dress that allows movement, softness, comfort and a silhouette that can give you the versatility of sizing," says Madeline Gardner of Morilee.
-(Long lace maternity bridal gown, $389, Seraphine)

 4. Always Size Up